How to Get Your Document Listed in REHABDATA

-If you would like to submit documents for evaluation for REHABDATA, please submit, by regular mail, one copy of each document you wish to have listed; each will be considered carefully.
+If you would like to submit documents for evaluation for REHABDATA, please submit, by email or regular mail, one copy of each document you wish to have listed; each will be considered carefully.

 If you are a NIDILRR Grantee, please ensure that your project number appears in your document or in any accompanying letter.

 Documents accepted for entry into REHABDATA are abstracted and these descriptions will, within 90 days, be made available to thousands of REHABDATA users through NARIC's voice telephone and electronic information and referral services.
 There is NO CHARGE for having a document or audiovisual listed in the database.
 A complimentary copy of the abstract will also be sent to you.

 Please note: The following will not be accepted for inclusion in the NARIC collection

 - Power Point presentations

 Concerned about copyright?
 As a library, we may collect material under the Fair Use exemption.
 More information about copyright.

 Thank you for helping us to maintain REHABDATA as a vital access point to the literature of disability and rehabilitation.

 Printed documents should be sent to:Documents Clerk

 Landover, MD 20785